LeKinaSa/asma-stockmarket/Theme.md

 - stock market exchange (keeps track of who owns which stocks)
 - oracle (gives tips at random time to random agents)
 - normal agent (wants to maximize winnings)
+- time manager (manages the days, skips to the next day)

 ## Interactions and Protocols